Ishii Fudeko

-Ishii Fudeko (born Watanabe Fude, 27 April 1861 (Bunkyu-1) - 24 January 1944 (Showa-19)) was a pioneer of modern education for Japanese girls, and one of the first founders of welfare for people with mental disabilities in Japan.
+Ishii Fudeko (born Watanabe Fude, 27 April 1861 (Bunkyu-1) – 24 January 1944 (Showa-19)) was a pioneer of modern education for Japanese girls, and one of the first founders of welfare for people with mental disabilities in Japan.

 Early life

 Born as the eldest daughter of Watanabe Kiyoshi and Gen, her father was a feudal retainer of the Hizen Ōmura clan, a patriot through the end of the Tokugawa period to the Meiji Restoration, and the Meiji government appointed him a baron for his service as the Fukuoka prefecture Ordinance and a Councilor of the Genroin Senate.
-Fudeko's uncle, Watanabe Noboru, was also a meritorious man with a friendship with patriot Sakamoto Ryōma at the turn of Meiji Restoration contributing for the Satsuma Alliance.
+Fudeko's uncle, Watanabe Noboru, was also a meritorious man with a friendship with patriot Sakamoto Ryōma at the turn of the Meiji Restoration contributing to the Satsuma Alliance.
 Watanabe Tei was her younger half brother and he became the third school principal of Takinogawa Gakuen.

 Study abroad

 After graduating from Tokyo Jogakko, a national girls' school, Fudeko studied in Europe per the order of Empress Kōmyō, and returned to Japan to become a teacher at Kazoku Jogakko (literary Girls' School for the Nobles, present Gakushuin) and taught French to daughters of imperial and aristocrat families, together with Tsuda Umeko who also studied abroad with her.
 Among her students, there was Empress Teimei.
 Fudeko was also a popular figure and frequented the balls at the Rokumeikan, being reputed as "the flower of the Rokumeikan".

 Taking office as a principal of Seishu Girls' School, Fudeko was a leader in modern education for girl students.
 The School was succeeded to Tsuda Umeko's Joshi Eigakujuku (literary Girls' School for English Studies), the present Tsuda College.

 Her husband was Ogashima Minoru (1857-1892), a high-ranking official also from her village.
 They had three daughters; the two elder daughters were born with intellectual disabilities, and the youngest died at birth.
 She was widowed when her husband died at the age of 35 in 1892.
 Fudeko was baptized around that period.